 This document reflects DOE's independent evaluation of the impacts associated with the proposed project.
 DOE approves and takes full responsibility for the scope and content of this document.
 An EA is not a decision document.
-DOE will issue a separate decision document following consideration of public comment on this EA and completion of the NEPA process.
-A public scoping statement was sent on May 5, 1997 to interested members of the public and affected local, state and Federal government agencies at the start of this process.
-Comments received during the scoping period have been addressed in the preparation of this EA.
-The scoping letter, mailing list and copies of the three written responses received during the scoping period are reprinted in Appendix A.
+DOE has issued a separate decision document on its decision to fund the expanded project following consideration of public comment on this EA and completion of the NEPA process.

+Under the original EA a public scoping statement was sent on May 5, 1997 to interested members of the public and affected local, state and Federal government agencies at the start of this process.
+Comments received during the scoping period were addressed in the preparation of an EA and Finding of No Significant Impact issued by DOE in August, 1997.
+The scoping letter, mailing list and copies of the three written responses received during that scoping period were reprinted in Appendix A of the EA (DOE/EA-1221, August 1997).